JH-Byun/jh-byun.github.io/study/_posts/2021-06-24-matlab-aerial-plug-pulling-video.md

 ---
-title: "MATLAB simulation video of the plug-pulling task using an aerial manipulator"
+title: "3D Animation of the aerial plug-pulling"
 use_math: true
 ---
+Aerial manipulation is one of the rising topics which can simultaneously leverage versatility of the robotic manipulator and maneuverability of the unmanned aerial vehicle (UAV).

-To simulate the aerial manipulator which holds onto the plug attached to the socket, I made a corresponding MATLAB simulation.
-The below video is the result of my recent work about aerial manipulation and hybrid controller design.
+Currently, I am conducting researsh on the aerial plug-pulling task which entails two different dynamical models.
+Therefore, to validate my assumptions and theorems, there needs an elaborate simulator.
+As a result I made a MATLAB simulation to visualize the aerial manipulator holding onto the plug which is attached to the socket.
+The video shown below is the result of my recent work on the hybrid controller design which corresponds with the aerial plug-pulling task.

 <figure class="video_container">
     <center><video width = "700" height="500" controls="true" allowfullscreen="true" poster="">